AndypSheridan/barbelles/README.md

 The following software and tech was used:

-- [BootStrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) to provide key components such as the navbar and cards.
+- [React-BootStrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) to provide key components such as the navbar, containers, media and cards.
 - [Cloudinary](https://cloudinary.com) to handle static images and files as well as to offer the User a front end method of uploading images.
 - CSS to provide custom styling in addition to Bootstrap.
 - [Django](https://www.djangoproject.com/) as a Python framework to develop the project.